Toxic Trees and Horses

-- If the gallic acid from maple leaves end up in your horse, you can expect to see a myriad of symptoms as the toxins do damage.
+- If the gallic acid from maple leaves ends up in your horse, you can expect to see a myriad of symptoms as the toxins do damage.

 - Horses act like they have colic, become sluggish and tired, and usually stop eating once the toxins kick in.
 Your horse’s gums will darken and become discolored, his urine will be dark or black, and his pulse will be rapid.

-- Your vet needs to visit if you catch your horse eating red maple (or other types) of maple leaves.
+- Your vet must visit if you catch your horse eating red maple (or other types) of maple leaves.
 Early intervention is vital.

-- Yews are actually a hedgy type plant, or a smaller type of tree-looking plant.
+- Yews are actually a hedgy type plant or a smaller type of tree-looking plant.
 Usually, they are used as decorative plants in a landscape.
 Alkaloids are the lethal factor in the yew, and usually kill a horse (or another animal) within about 30 minutes of eating.
-Even a tiny amount or nibble is toxic.
+Even a tiny amount of nibble is toxic.